How to Get an Electrician License in Georgia

 - Already licensed in another state?
 Georgia may accept electrician licenses from states with equivalent standards on a case-by-case basis.

-- Ongoing requirements: Once licensed, you'll need 0 hours of continuing education every 2 years.
+- Ongoing requirements: Once licensed, you'll need no continuing education hours every 2 years.
 No continuing education required for renewal..

 How Much Does a Electrician License Cost in Georgia?